IGs and Leg Breaks

 How much does it cost to fix a leg break?

 Most leg breaks should be fixed with a plate to decrease the chances of recurring leg breaks.
-Your vet might give you a cheaper option of setting the leg, but legs set this way have a higher chance of rebreaking, and additional breaks will not only will cost more, but could result in your dog losing his or her leg.
-The cost of plating a leg can cost $4,000+.
-You will also have additional costs for x-rays, cast changes. follow up visits, pain medications, etc.
+Your vet might give you a cheaper option of setting the leg, but legs set this way have a higher chance of rebreaking, and additional breaks will not only cost more but could result in your dog losing their leg.
+The cost of plating a leg can cost $7,000+.
+You will also have additional costs for x-rays, cast changes. follow-up visits, pain medications, etc.

-An unexpected $4000+ bill can cause great strain on a family’s finances.
-If you ever find yourself in this situation, you can look into quick medical financing at a low interest rate at CareCredit.
+An unexpected $4000+ bill can cause significant strain on a family’s finances.
+If you ever find yourself in this situation, you can look into quick medical financing at a low-interest rate at CareCredit.
 If you qualify, CareCredit will give credit to cover a family pet emergency.
-A better strategy is to always be prepared and purchase Pet Insurance that will cover leg breaks.
+A better strategy is always to be prepared and purchase Pet Insurance that will cover leg breaks.
 One such plan is PetInsurance.com.
 The cost can be as low as about $25/month, but prices vary depending on your location, the dog’s age, etc.

 The vet fees for fixing broken legs add up to tens of thousands of dollars every year for rescue.
 With insurance, no one has to give up their beloved pet, and rescue can use those funds to cover its other vet expenses.
-If you own an IG, or are looking to adopt one, please either put money aside or purchase pet insurance.
-The risk of your Italian Greyhound breaking his or her leg is too great to not be prepared.
+If you have an Italian Greyhound, or are looking to adopt one, please either put money aside or purchase pet insurance.
+The risk of your Italian Greyhound breaking his or her leg is too great not to be prepared.

-Despite the cost, your Italian Greyhound is very likely to recover fully in a few months.
+Your Italian Greyhound will likely recover fully in a few months despite the cost.
 Please don’t assume a leg break is a death sentence for your Italian Greyhound.
-When given the chance after breaking a leg, your Italian Greyhound will heal and have a normal happy life.
+When given the chance after breaking a leg, your Italian Greyhound will heal and have a normal, happy life.

 What Happens After a Leg Break?

-After surgery, your dog will need to wear a cast for 8-10 weeks.
-During this time, your Italian Greyhound will need to be kept in a kennel or otherwise restricted so he or she cannot injure the leg again.
-If you own an Italian Greyhound, you can imagine how difficult these weeks will be on you and your dog.
-Despite the complaining your dog will do, you must restrict activity for your Italian Greyhound to make a quick recovery.
+After surgery, your dog must wear a cast for 8-10 weeks.
+During this time, your Italian Greyhound must be kept in a kennel or otherwise restricted so he or she cannot injure the leg again.
+If you own an Italian Greyhound, you can imagine how difficult these weeks will be for you and your dog.
+Despite the complaining your dog will do, you must restrict activity for your Italian Greyhound to recover quickly.

-You will need to check your Italian Greyhound’s foot for blood flow to ensure the cast is not too tight and check for infection.
-You are your Italian Greyhound’s voice, and if you feel something is not right ask your veterinarian.
+You must check your Italian Greyhound’s foot for blood flow to ensure the cast is not too tight and check for infection.
+You are your Italian Greyhound’s voice; if you feel something is wrong, ask your veterinarian.

 Your IG’s cast must be kept dry.
-For each potty break the cast will need to be wrapped to keep dirt and pee off it.
-Frequent follow up visits, x-rays, and gradual exercise mixed with confinement will follow while the leg is healing.
+The cast must be wrapped for each potty break to keep dirt and pee off it.
+Frequent follow-up visits, x-rays, and gradual exercise mixed with confinement will follow while the leg is healing.
 Water therapy or short walks will come after the cast is removed.
 This exercise will gradually increase over time.

 Prevention

 The best course of action is to prevent leg breaks by reducing leg break opportunities for your IG.
-Move your furniture around if your Italian Greyhound is jumping between two pieces, or off the back of a sofa or chair.
-Don’t let your IG jump off of high places like beds and chair backs.
+Move your furniture if your Italian Greyhound jumps between two pieces or off the back of a sofa or chair.
+Don’t let your IG jump off high places like beds and chair backs.
 Place rugs over slippery spots on your floor.
 Don’t let your Italian Greyhound roughhouse with larger dogs who are not gentle or are unaware of their ability to hurt your IG.
 Never leave your Italian Greyhound unattended with young children.

-If your Italian greyhound does break a leg despite your prevention efforts, don’t despair.
-Accidents happen despite the best laid plans.
-Make sure you have planned for the accident and can cover the costs with insurance or savings.
+If your Italian Greyhound does break a leg despite your prevention efforts, don’t despair.
+Accidents happen despite the best-laid plans.
+Ensure you have planned for the accident and can cover the costs with insurance or savings.
 Your Italian Greyhound will thank you for it.